zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 Mendix cloud tokens are the successor to cloud credits.

-### I Already Enabled Cloud Credits.
-What Changes Will I See When Mendix Cloud Tokens Are Introduced?
+### I Am Already Working with Cloud Credits.
+What Changes Will I See When Cloud Tokens Are Introduced?

 You will notice the following changes: